 For that first year, Taro ran SAY out of his living room in the East Village.
 With the generous support of many amazing friends who contributed money and volunteered their hard work, time, and talents, the first public performance was a huge success — complete with standing ovations from the capacity audience on opening night and even a positive write-up in the New York Times!
 Participants, crew, volunteers, and the community alike were transformed by this powerful opportunity to deeply listen to and be present for young people who stutter, giving them as much time as they needed to speak.

 In 2019, Taro and his wife, Leigh, co-founded SAY: DC, opening a beautiful studio space in the Golden Triangle section of DC, near Dupont Circle.
 As we begin our third decade of work, we have returned to our roots.
-It is with pride and a great sense of excitement that the SAY: DC team establishes this new branch of the organization and celebrated our inaugural season.
+It is with pride and a great sense of excitement that the SAY: DC team established this new branch of the organization and celebrated our inaugural season.
 It has felt like coming home.

 If you have any questions, please visit our Frequently Asked Questions (FAQs) Here or contact us directly by email or phone.